saimj7/Handwritten-Text-Recognition-in-Real-Time/README.md

 ## Installing Tesseract
-- Installing Tesseract on Windows, Ubuntu, Mac can be found here: https://github.com/tesseract-ocr/tesseract/wiki#installation
+- Detailed installation of Tesseract on Windows, Ubuntu, Mac can be found here: https://github.com/tesseract-ocr/tesseract/wiki#installation
 - Python libraries and dependencies required can be installed via pip:
 ```
 pip install -r requirements.txt
 ```

 ## Running Inference
-- To run the demo with webcam, head into the directory/use the command:
+- To run the demo on webcam, set ``` Webcam = True ``` in the config. options at 'mylib/Config.py'.
+- Head into the directory/use the command:

 ```
 python run.py
 ```
 - The live stream should pop up.
 Press 'c' on your keyboard and use your mouse to drag and select the region of interest (ROI).
 - Press 'c' again and it should crop the image. 'r' to resume and 'q' to quit.
 - The cropped image then gets processed by Tesseract and output is displayed.
+- If you would like to test on a video file, set ``` Webcam = False ``` and place your file in the 'tests' folder.
+- Then run with the command: ``` python run.py -i tests/test.mp4 ```; by simply implying the path to your file.

 ## Features
 > Note: below are just for fun.
 Better versions should come up in the future.

 ***Simple log:***
 - The output data can be logged in a simple .txt file.
-- All the features can be easily enabled/disabled in the config options at the start of 'run.py'
+- All the features can be easily enabled/disabled in the config. options.
+For example:

-Config options / Features            |  Simple log :-------------------------:|:-------------------------:
+Config. options / Features            |  Simple log :-------------------------:|:-------------------------:
 ![](https://imgur.com/Xn2hNEM.png)  |  ![](https://imgur.com/ce31z8p.png)